hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/09_create_connections.md

 }
 ```

-Note that I added some height settings, so the second button looks not completely lost.
+I added some height settings, so the second button looks not completely lost.

 That's it.
 Try it.
 You can now create connections.